 - All submissions will be considered for publication in The Florida Review or Aquifer: The Florida Review Online.

-- Simultaneous submissions are OK as long as they are withdrawn immediately upon acceptance elsewhere
+- Simultaneous submissions are perfectly fine as long as they are withdrawn immediately upon acceptance elsewhere.

-- Notification of results will be posted on The Florida Review website by the summer following the contest, and publication will be scheduled for the following spring.
+- Winner and finalist announcements are posted on The Florida Review website in August, and publication is scheduled for the following spring.

-- Make sure to select the chapbook category in Submittable.
+- Please be sure to select the chapbook category in Submittable.